Chaw-Ma-Ma-Win/Animation-Studio/README.md

 # 🙏 Acknowledgments

-- I would like to thank Microverse and my code reviewer for making me a better programmer
+- I would like to thank Microverse and my code reviewer for making me a better programmer.
+- - [Cindy Shin in Behance](https://www.behance.net/adagio07) is credited with the original concept and idea for the design showcased.

 ## 📝 License <a name="license"></a>